-- 1. record the details of the allegations in the Compass student file and - 2. inform the relevant Year Level Coordinator, Student Wellbeing Team, and/or Assistant Principal.
+- Follow the School Bullying response process (Appendix A) - Record the details of the allegations in the Compass student file and - Inform the relevant Year Level team Leader, Student Wellbeing Team, and/or Assistant Principal.

-The Year Level Coordinator is responsible for investigating allegations of bullying in a timely and sensitive manner.
-To appropriately investigate an allegation of bullying, the Year Level Coordinator may:
+The Year Level Team Leader is responsible for investigating allegations of bullying in a timely and sensitive manner.
+To appropriately investigate an allegation of bullying, the Year Level Team Leader may:

-- speak to the those involved in the allegations, including the target/s, the students allegedly engaging in bullying behaviour/s and any witnesses to the incidents - speak to the parents of the students involved - speak to the teachers of the students involved - take detailed notes of all discussions for future reference - obtain written statements from all or any of the above
+- Speak to the those involved in the allegations, including the target/s, the students allegedly engaging in bullying behaviour/s and any witnesses to the incidents - Speak to the parents of the students involved - Speak to the teachers of the students involved - Take detailed notes of all discussions for future reference - Obtain written statements from all or any of the above including Incident/response reports and witness statements.

-All communications with the Year Level Coordinator in the course of investigating an allegation of bullying will be managed sensitively.
+All communications with the Year Level Team Leader in the course of investigating an allegation of bullying will be managed sensitively.
 Investigations will be completed as quickly as possible to allow for the behaviours to be addressed in a timely manner.